Marwa Abdulhai

 We introduce Context-Specific Representation Abstraction for Deep Option Learning (CRADOL), a new framework that considers both temporal abstraction and context-specific representation abstraction to effectively reduce the size of the search over policy space.

-meta_mapg A Policy Gradient Algorithm for Learning to Learn in Multiagent Reinforcement Learning
+meta_mapg A Policy Gradient Algorithm for Learning to Learn in Multiagent Reinforcement Learning.

 Dongki Kim, Miao Liu, Matthew Riemer, Chuangchuang Sun, Marwa Abdulhai, Golnaz Habibi, Sebastian Lopez-Cot, Gerald Tesauro, Jonathan P. How